 By Stuart Davis, Gabriel Lakeman, and Ivan Pizeta*

 In the fast-paced world of cryptocurrency, regulatory clarity is essential for both investors and market participants.
 In March this year, the Financial Conduct Authority (FCA) made a significant announcement regarding listing cryptoasset-backed Exchange Traded Notes (cETNs) in the UK.
-This decision marks an important step towards greater regulatory clarity in the crypto industry and presents new opportunities for professional investors.
+This decision marks an important step towards greater regulatory clarity in

 The preliminary injunction was granted pursuant to Fifth Circuit precedent that the CFPB’s independent funding structure is unconstitutional.